VladimirFokow/ElasticSearch-quickStart-with-Python-API/README.md

 Consider a useful trick:

-> When you see a REST API command but don't know it's equivalent in Python, e.g.
+> When you see a REST API command but don't know its equivalent in Python, e.g.
 > this one: https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html,
 > how to find out the python command for it?